fmqa/asyncio-pomodoro/README.md

 ### Feedback

-Custom audio feedback is possible in addition to the visual notification.
-Allows selection of a custom audio file to play.
+Custom audio feedback is possible - allows selection of a custom audio file to play.
 The tray icon changes color based on the elapsed time.

 ### Other